louisopen/Webserver2uart/README.md

 ## Ethernet2uart
-Try Ethernet to uart communication with Python base on Raspberry Pi platform.
+Subject: RS-485 via UART interface to Ethernet on Python Try the master data go with Socket to UART, then UART data go back to Socket(Master) base on Raspberry Pi platform.

-Ethernet to UART converter (UART with EN_485)
+The gateway(Ethernet to UART converter) setting used simple http server.

+The gateway UART with EN_485 GPIO control)

 tcp server